justCallMeArslan/odin-recipes/README.md

 https://dolphinsonline.gr/projects/qazaqstan-land_of_wanderers/ - interactive map of Qazaqstan

-https://justcallmearslan.github.io/odin-recipes/ - link to  online version hosted by GitHub
+TBA - link to  online version hosted by GitHub